 - Impressive vibration reduction

-- EXCLUSIVE PACK - Includes AfterShokz Titanium wireless bone conduction headphones and a pack of Brilliant Reflective strips.
-The OpenFit headphone design ensures ears remain open for situational awareness, while reflective strips make drivers aware of you.
+- Exclusive Safety Pack - Includes AfterShokz Titanium wireless bone conduction headphones and a pack of Brilliant Reflective Strips to ensure you stay aware and safe.

 The Vidonn F1 is arguably the most affordable bone conduction headset that works well.
 This is a headset that can go head to head with some of the big-budget units on the market in terms of comfort and weight.
 But as far as sound quality, we have to say that it’s mediocre.